forestgrape/coronavirus/index.md

 - fusion of the viral envelope with host cell membranes
 - release of genetic material and proteins into the cell

+<p id="coronavirus-tropism">-----</p>

+## Tropism
+Both evolutionary drive and biological constraints yield the tropism of coronaviruses.
+Key factors are:
+* cell typesq the corresponding receptors expressed and the biochemistry inside the cells
+* environmental factors around the cells determines entry:
+    - chemical environment
+    - biological environment: Virions are activated for cell entry by specific proteins
+    - physical environment

+Each step  in the life cycle has both attracting and limiting factors.

+A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to be matched to a receptor on the cell membrane.
+All this without being able to move on its own and thus relying on [external movements](#movement-of-virions).
+Each step has a success rate of at most a few percents, so the combined probability of reaching a target is very low.

+### between host tropism
+Often a virion needs to be outside of a host to reach a next exploitable host.
+In this case the probability to reach a new host is tiny, due to many obstacles for virions to reach another host:
+* get attached to a wrong thing.
+The probability of this is extremely high due to the random movement.
+* sunlight destroys virions.
+* heat
+* chemical environment

+### host tropism
+Reaching a host with infectable cells is not enough.
+The host immune system at the point of arrival should be diminished or not know the virus.

+### reach a tissue constraints
+The outer layer of a body i.e. the surface of a body - anything that can be reached while the body is not injured - is called epithelial layer and the cells epithelial cells i.e. the cells on the surface.
+This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).
+So even if a virion reaches a target host there still many obstacles to reach an exploitable tissue:
+* acidic fluids (e.g. stomach acid)
+* mucus clearance
+* protecting layers: dead cells on the epithelium (e.g. skin)

+### tissue tropism
+The tissue needs to provide the right environment around the target cells.
+* The spike proteins of coronaviruses needs to be cleaved for cell entry.
+This cleaving can require the right physiological conditions [Holmes](#holmes).

+### cell tropism

+#### matching receptor
+To enter a cell a virus uses its spike protein, which first serves as a grappling hook by binding to a receptor on the cell membrane.
+Next the virus needs to pass the cell membrane, this step is often initiated by cleavage of the spike protein which then turns into a 'key' for fusion with the cell membrane.

+#### right environment inside the cell
+* The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
+* The cell should be able to produce huge numbers of virions and thus needs ideally has many ribosoms.

 <p id='movement-of-virions'></p>